-Snapchat filters are so fun—millions of iPhone-wielding millennials will tell you that much.
-While I've never been one to turn down the golden goddess option (we have the full tutorial to get it IRL) or the majestic "pretty" filter, I've become quite partial to the cute-as-can-be deer.
-Once you've swiped over to it, you'll find killer winged eyeliner, huge doe eyes, and a hilarious squeaky voice to boot.
+Snapchat filters are fun—millions of iPhone-wielding millennials will tell you that much.
+While I've never been one to feel it necessary (or healthy) to use the ones that change your face to some version of "pretty" dictated by traditional beauty standards, I've become quite partial to others.
+Think: birds flying around, rainbows, sparkles, and, of course, a classic—the deer.
+Once you've swiped over to it, you'll find winged eyeliner, huge doe eyes, and a hilarious squeaky voice.
 Intrigued?
 I was, too.

-Although I don't need an excuse to want to transform my usually bare visage into the Snapchat filter of my dreams, Halloween presents the perfect opportunity to do so.
-We worked with the absolutely genius Lijha Stewart, Make Up For Ever's director of artistry and education, to make that dream a reality.
+Although I don't need an excuse to want to transform my usually bare visage into a far more fun version, Halloween presents the perfect opportunity to do so.
+We worked with Lijha Stewart, a genius and creative professional makeup artist, to make my deer makeup dreams a reality.
 Here's how we pulled it off (in less than 15 minutes).

 Then, brush up to arrange the eyebrows and lightly dab over the top with a Beautyblender ($20).
 Afterward, you get a bleach-brow effect without any of the chemicals or wait time.

 Stewart blended a mix of yellow, brown, and peach to get the shades just right and applied the mask with an eye shadow brush.

 Start with a traditional cat eye and (if you're really going for it) a strip of false lashes.
 Then, use a cream eye shadow to line through the crease and out past your eyebrow.
 Stewart explains this is called a "double-wing crease."
 It helps bring the entire thing together, offering up that super doe-eyed look and lots of lashes (like the filter).